-5. Quality Control Screen
+Quality Control Screen

 The first screen displayed is the Quality Control Screen.
-The only option is "Reformat SPECT" which automatically does all of the necessary processing to compare this patient to the SPECT normal file..
+The only option is "Reformat HMPAO" or "Reformat ECD" (depending on the selected database); this will automatically perform all of the necessary processing to compare this patient to the appropriate SPECT normal file.

-6. Reformatting
+Reformatting